sysagnostic/website/content/english/blog/mikrotik-radius.md

 In the spirit of zero-trust, you may want to protect certain, critical servers such as jump boxes inside your organization.
 If you already have a MikroTik router and an SSO solution with RADIUS capabilities in place, here is what you could do to implement password-based access.

 ## Access restriction
 Access to your selected group of servers is restricted at the IP level (Layer 3).
-For that solution to work, clients and servers must be in separate subnets (otherwise there is no routing between them), which is hopefully true in your network already.
+For this solution to work, clients and servers must be in separate subnets (otherwise there is no routing between them), which is hopefully true in your network already.

 Restricted access is implemented by the **IP Walled Garden** functionality of the HotSpot server in MikroTik.

 ## Authentication
-Users may access the servers by providing their username and password credentials.
+Users may access the restricted servers by providing their credentials.
 The authentication frontend is implemented by the [HotSpot Gateway](https://help.mikrotik.com/docs/spaces/ROS/pages/56459266/HotSpot+-+Captive+portal) (aka. captive portal) functionality in MikroTik.

-Users enter their credentials on the login screen of the HotSpot Gateway server, which are then transmitted over HTTPS.
+Users enter their user name and password credentials on the login screen of the HotSpot Gateway server, which are then transmitted over HTTPS.
 It requires a properly signed TLS certificate that browsers will accept (the easiest way is perhaps to go with [Let's Encrypt](https://letsencrypt.org/)).
 You may optionally assign a local DNS name to the IP address of the HotSpot Gateway and have the certificate issued for that DNS name.

 The HotSpot Gateway is also used to lease out IP address to client hosts.
 The HotSpot Gateway server will revoke access from clients with no network traffic coming from them (disconnected from the network) after a given timeout (keepalive-timeout).

 Identity management and the authentication backend is provided via a RADIUS server in your organization.
 Many authentication servers support the RADIUS protocol.
 The configuration presented below was tested using a Keycloak server, where RADIUS was embedded as a [plugin](https://github.com/vzakharchenko/keycloak-radius-plugin).

 The HotSpot server in MikroTik sends the credentials to the RADIUS server via the PAP method, which is a clear-text protocol on its own.
-The communication between the HotSpot server and the RADIUS server, however, happens over the **radsec protocol** (using TCP port 2083), which provides encryption via TLS.
+The communication between the HotSpot server and the RADIUS server, however, happens over the **RADSEC protocol** (using TCP port 2083), which provides encryption via TLS.

 ![Network topology](/images/blog/mikrotik-hotspot-radius.png)